-Dutch-mexican alto-mezzo Itzel Medecigo studied at the Superior School of Music of the National Institute of Fine Arts in Mexico City (Bachelor in Bel Canto) and the Utrechts Conservatorium (Master of Music Performance) in The Netherlands.
+Dutch-mexican mezzo-soprano Itzel Medecigo made her studies on Bel Canto at the Superior School of Music in Mexico City, and on Music Performance at the Utrechts Conservatorium in The Netherlands.

-Over the years she has taken part in courses and masterclasses by Dobrinka Yankova, Ignacio Mendoza, Ricardo Sánchez, Susan Young, Nicholas Isherwood, Norma Suárez, Jeff Cohen, Raymond Modesti, Ira Siff, Janine Pas, Bruno von Nuenlist, Nicoletta Olivieri, Jard van Nes, Larissa Diadkova, Liuba Orfenova, Janet Williams, Aldert Vermeulen, Graciela Araya and others.
+Over the years she has worked with Dobrinka Yankova, Gemma Visser, Susan Young, Jeff Cohen, Ira Siff, Janine Pas, Bruno von Nuenlist, Nicoletta Olivieri, Jard van Nes, Larissa Diadkova, Liuba Orfenova, Janet Williams, Aldert Vermeulen, Graciela Araya, Yamina Maamar and others.

 As a soloist, Itzel Medecigo has given recitals at various concert halls in Mexico, Australia, Austria, Germany and the Netherlands.
-Her opera repertoire ranges from Purcell to contemporary composers, including the wold premières of Tomohisa Hashimoto’s “The Butterfly Dream” (2011), the music theatre play “One Legatura to be plucked” by Danai Bletsa (2011), and “Over” by Rick van Veldhuizen for the Opera Forward Festival of De Nationale Opera (2016).
 As a recitalist, she has gone beyond the music and made connections with other disciplines, such as dance and design.
-Currently, under the name Akana, she collaborates closely with German pianist Maxim Shamo.
+Her opera repertoire ranges from Purcell to living composers, in roles like Carmen, Flora, Dido, Dalila, and including the wold premières of Tomohisa Hashimoto’s “The Butterfly Dream” (2011), the music theatre play “One Legatura to be plucked” by Danai Bletsa (2011), and “Over” by Rick van Veldhuizen for the Opera Forward Festival of De Nationale Opera (2016).

 This biography is exclusively for use on this website.
 For an updated biography please make contact through email@example.com